 If you don’t have a highspeed internet connection or would like to read the titles and captions, click on the photo set here.

 Note: Our photos are not manipulated.
 Aside from the use of a polarizing filter (delivering roughly the same results as looking through a pair of sunglasses), we employed no other filters or Photoshop tricks.
 This is Mother Nature’s show, not ours.

-Practical Details for Booking a Salar de Uyuni (Salt Flats) Tour
+Booking a Salar de Uyuni (Salt Flats) Tour

 Choosing a Route: Most Salar de Uyuni tour-goers take a two or three day tour that begins in the town of Uyuni and ends in Tupiza.
 We chose a four-day trip in the opposite direction.
 Not only do tour companies in Tupiza have consistently better reputations, but their routes also feature a gradual build up over several days, from the red rock scenery in the south to the gaping white salt deserts in the north, with ever-improving lagunas (small lakes) in between.